 Their latest research set out to identify the enzymes that assisted in adding on the phosphate groups to SRC-3 and bingo.
 By surprise, they hit upon this guy known as PFKFB4.
 I say by surprise because in their past research, they knew all about PFKFB4, because in the Warburg pathway, it was known to add phosphate groups to sugars.
 Previously unknown to them until this current project was that it also could add phosphate groups to proteins.
 And remember SRC-3?
 It’s a protein.

 It was the PFKFB4 enzyme that was driving SRC-3 insane, transforming it “into a potent driver of breast cancer and other cancers as well,” O’Malley says.

 The next step in their research was to remove PFKFB4, or the crazed SRC-3, or both from tumors and lo and behold, in mouse studies, stopping these two miscreants from feeding tumors stopped metastases and kept them from proliferating (spreading).

 If you hold an ounce of skepticism in you, you will immediately jump up into the conversation with this statement, “But the study was only on mice!”

 Yes it was and normally we, as ethical journalists would have actually made this point spectacularly clear except that, and this is raw fact: the Warburg pathway is found in all cancers.

-Call us Quacks, but cancer loves sugar, and since we cannot cut off the cancers from the sugars entirely, we can stop the cancers from using it to grow and spread by eliminating an enzyme or a protein or both.
+Call us Quacks, but cancer loves sugar, and since we cannot cut off the cancers from the sugars entirely, we can slow and, at times, stop the proliferation of cancer cells by dealing with this protein/enzyme combination.

 Our Sources for the Baylor Study: